Blorum/blorum-docs/flags.md

 #### user.permissions.read
 ##### description
-0,1,2 will all result in users only has the permission to read their own permissions, 3 will allow them to read other "user" user's permissions, 4 and 5 will allow them to read anyone's permissions
+0 will all result in users only has the permission to read their own permissions, 1 will allow them to read other user's permissions(except those with *administrative* flag), 2 will allow them to read anyone's permissions

 #### site.config.modify.regular